mormegil-cz/vrvideoplayer/README.md

 Output mode
 - _Monoscopic (L)_ – display only the left-eye view normally on the phone screen
 - _Monoscopic (R)_ – display only the _right_-eye view normally on the phone screen
-- _Cardboard_ – if your are using a Google Cardboard device to view the VR video (you can click on _Switch Cardboard viewer_ to configure the used device)
+- _Cardboard_ – if you are using a Google Cardboard device to view the VR video (you can click on _Switch Cardboard viewer_ to configure the used device)

 3D video format
 - _Monoscopic_ – for 2D video